sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # First global update

-Because you changed your portage profile, it's good to launch a global update of the system.
+Because you changed your portage profile and chose to enable unstable packages, it's good to launch a global update of the system.
 All "mandatory" packages will thus be installed.

 ```
 emerge --update --deep --with-bdeps=y --newuse @world